 Home Benefits Report benefit fraud

 Benefit fraud is a crime.
-Benefit fraud happens when someone doesn’t report a change in their circumstances or is deliberately dishonest in order to receive benefit.
+It happens when someone doesn't report a change in their circumstances or is intentionally dishonest to receive benefit.

 Examples of benefit fraud are: